bhavikbhagwani/groupprojectG30/README.md

             make test

-and
+'make test' will run the linters, provide a code rating and provide you with test coverage

+You can also see just the test coverage separetaly by typing

                 make coverage

-'make test' will run the linters and provide a rating for the overall code 'make coverage' will inform you about the test coverage throughout the code providing percentages of how much code was covered using unit tests.
+This will inform you about the test coverage throughout the code providing percentages of how much code was covered using unit tests.
-'make test' will also run 'make coverage' which you can do separately

 You can also just run linters using